cetyler/cetyler.github.io/content/resume/index.md

 ## Summary

-Proven team leader and experienced Mechanical Engineer with strengths in process creation and automation.
+Proven team leader and experienced **Mechanical Engineer** with strengths in process creation and automation.
 Six Sigma trained and well-versed in UL, ISO 17025 and ISO 9001:2001.

 ### Core Competences

 - Identifies and streamlines procedures and processes
+- Using a mixture of Python and PostgreSQL to create highly functional dashboards and reports
 - Analyzes firmware source code to create robust test plans
 - Improving team performs through superior training and mentoring

 ### Technical Skills

-- Operating Systems: Microsoft Windows, Linux, UNIX
-- Software: Microsoft Office, Project Link
-- Computer Languages: Python
+- Computer Languages: Python, SQL
-- Engineering Software: BqStudio, Roadrunner, BenchVue, PLC Directsoft
+- Engineering Software: BqStudio, Roadrunner, BenchVue, PLC Directsoft, MS SQL Server, PostgreSQL
 - Equipment: Picoscope, MACCOR, GW Instek Programmable Load, Chamber with Watlow Controller
 - Machinery: Basic use of standard powered shop tools